stijnimaging/journal_club/README.md

 For the meetings of the fundamental neuromodulation research group we can discuss about a paper.
 Since many papers are interesting to read, it is proposed to vote for which paper to discuss.
 Please read the title and abstract and share your vote.

-If you have any suggestion for a paper to be added to the list, please do share.
+If you have a suggestion for a paper to be added to the list, please do share.

 ---
 ## **PAPER 1**: *Neuroimaging and neuromodulation approaches to study eating behavior and prevent and treat eating disorders and obesity*